What is rheumatoid vasculitis?

 RA is an autoimmune disease.
 An autoimmune disease is caused by a problem with the immune system.
 The immune system’s job is to protect the body from disease.
 It does this by attacking things in the body, such as viruses, that may cause harm.
 When you have an autoimmune disease, your immune system attacks your own body.

 RA usually first affects your joints.
-If it also affects your blood vessels, it leads to rheumatoid vasculitis.
+If it also affects your blood vessels, this leads to rheumatoid vasculitis.
 Blood vessels carry blood throughout the body.
 They send blood with oxygen from the heart to the body, and blood that needs oxygen back to your heart.
 Rheumatoid vasculitis can affect both small and medium-sized blood vessels.
 It doesn’t affect large blood vessels, except in rare cases.
 Damage to blood vessels may cause them to be blocked.
 This can cause not enough oxygen to get to some parts of the body.
-This can lead to tissue problems or death.
+This can lead to tissue dysfunction or death.

 Rheumatoid vasculitis is only one type of vasculitis.
 There are many types.
 Vasculitis can happen with other autoimmune diseases, such as lupus.
 Other times it happens on its own.